-The policy of the Camogie Association is that doping is contrary to the spirit of FAIR PLAY and all members have a responsibility to ensure that our sport is free of doping.
+The Camogie Association believe that doping is contrary to the spirit of FAIR PLAY and members have a responsibility to ensure that our sport is free of doping.
 Anti-doping compliance is detailed in Section 26 of the Official Guide Part 1

 Players are also responsible for checking their prescribed and over-the-counter medications to see if they are permitted for use by players.
-If a medication is not permitted, the player may need to apply for a Therapeutic Use Exemption.
-The website http://eirpharm.com/ has a 'Drugs in Sport Database' where players can check prescribed and over-the-counter medications bought in the Republic of Ireland.
-Medications bought in Northern Ireland should be checked on http://www.globaldro.com/Home or contact the Irish Sports Council for assistance with your query.
+If a medication is not permitted, the player may need to apply for a Therapeutic Use Exemption (TUE).